 Administration and fundraising costs for the capital campaign are paid from Foundation operating funds.
-To cover these costs and other needs in operating funds as a result of the campaign, Forward Together funds of \$2,782,436 were used in each of the years ended June 30, 2020 and 2019.
+To cover these costs and other needs in operating funds as a result of the campaign, campaign funds of \$2,782,436 were allocated for the year ended June 30, 2020.
 A portion of annual seating donations in newly constructed areas goes toward paying for the cost of the facility construction.
-That amount for the year ended June 30, 2020 and 2019 was \$1,347,107 and \$2,586,239, respectively.
-These allocations combined with other internal transfers total the net restricted expenses allocated of \$935,269 and \$209,227 for the year ended June 30, 2020 and 2019, respectively.
+That amount for the year ended June 30, 2020 was \$1,347,107.
+No amounts were allocated separately for the fiscal year ended June 30, 2021.
+These allocations combined with other internal transfers total the net restricted expenses allocated of \$935,269 for the year ended June 30, 2020.